-Pic.
-15.47.
-Scheme of operation of the turbocharger bypass valve: a - the valve is closed; b - the valve is open; 1 - flow of exhaust gases; 2 - bypass valve; 3 – turbine wheel; 4 - turbocharger wheel
+Figure 15.47.
+Turbocharger bypass valve operation diagram: a – the valve is closed; b – the valve is open; 1 – exhaust gas flow; 2 – bypass valve; 3 – turbine wheel; 4 – turbocharger wheel

-The turbocharging system is designed to boost the engine by increasing the pressure of the air-fuel mixture at the inlet to the combustion chamber using a turbocharger driven by the exhaust gas flow (pic.
-15.46).
-Turbocharging improves the filling of the cylinders with the air-fuel mixture.
-Air pressure in the intake manifold is controlled by a turbocharger wastegate integrated with an actuator (the valve is actuated by a spring-loaded rod, which moves under the action of pressure on the intake manifold).
-The valve directs part of the exhaust gases past the turbine blades, thereby regulating the amount of forced air (pic.
-15.47).
-On later turbocharged models, an intercooler is installed to cool the air at the inlet of the turbocharger (fig.15.47).
+The turbocharging system is designed to boost the engine by increasing the pressure of the fuel-air mixture at the entrance to the combustion chamber using a turbocharger driven by the exhaust gas flow (figure 15.46).
+Turbocharging improves the filling of the cylinders with the fuel-air mixture.
+The air pressure in the intake manifold is controlled by a turbocharger wastegate valve combined with an actuator (the valve is actuated by a spring-loaded rod that moves under the influence of pressure on the intake manifold).
+The valve directs part of the exhaust gases past the turbine blades, thereby regulating the amount of air pumped in (figure 15.47).
+Later turbocharged models are fitted with an intercooler to cool the air entering the turbocharger (figure 15.47).

-The design of a turbocharger is relatively simple, but this precision unit can easily fail if the oil or coolant supply is interrupted, or due to loosening or mechanical damage to the pipelines.
-Diagnosis and maintenance of the unit is carried out according to certain methods using special equipment, therefore, to troubleshoot, you should contact a car service center or a specialized workshop.
-However, in garage conditions, you can check the integrity and correctness of the connections, as well as the tightness of the system, remove and install the turbocharger, thereby saving on the cost of replacing it.
+The design of a turbocharger is relatively simple, but this precision unit can easily fail if the oil or coolant supply is interrupted, or due to loose fastenings or mechanical damage to the pipelines.
+Diagnostics and maintenance of the unit are carried out according to specific methods using specialized equipment, therefore, to troubleshoot, you should contact an auto service center or specialized workshop.
+However, in a garage setting, you can check the integrity and correctness of the connections, as well as the tightness of the system, remove and install the turbocharger, thereby saving on the cost of replacement work.

-Each turbocharger has its own noise during operation, so a change in the noise characteristic of this unit may be a sign of a malfunction.
+Each turbocharger has its own characteristic noise produced during operation, so a change in the noise characteristic of this unit may be a sign of a malfunction.
 A high-pitched whistling sound may indicate a gas leak from the intake or exhaust manifold.
-If the turbocharger makes an unusual sound, take it to a car service or specialist workshop for repair.
-Periodically inspect the exhaust manifold as no cracks or loose connections are allowed.
-Turbine speeds are up to 140,000 min-1, so a loss of coolant or contamination of the bearing oil can cause serious damage.
-Check the tightness of the pipelines supplying coolant and oil.
-A sign of leakage is traces of burnt oil on the casing of the turbocharger.
+If your turbocharger makes an unusual noise, take it to a car service center or a specialized workshop for repair.
+Check the exhaust manifold periodically for cracks or loose connections.
+With turbine speeds reaching up to 140,000 min⁻¹, a loss of coolant or contamination of the bearing oil can cause serious damage.
+Check the tightness of the lines supplying coolant and oil.
+A sign of a leak is traces of burnt oil on the turbocharger housing.

-Attention!
-The replacement of engine bearings, such as main bearings, connecting rod bearings or camshaft bearings, should be combined with flushing the turbocharger with clean engine oil.
+Important!
+When replacing engine bearings, such as main, connecting rod, or camshaft bearings, it is advisable to flush the turbocharger with clean engine oil.

 Remove the ignition distributor.

-Pic.
-15.48.
-Elements of the turbocharging system: 1 - air tube; 2 - upper insulating casing; 3 - oil pipeline (to the turbocharger); 4 - secondary air tube; 5 - air intake and air hose; 6 - recirculation valve tube; 7 – oxygen concentration sensor; 8 - lower insulating casing
+Figure 15.48.
+Turbocharging system elements: 1 – air tube; 2 – upper insulating casing; 3 – oil pipeline (to the turbocharger); 4 – secondary air tube; 5 – air intake and air hose; 6 – recirculation valve tube; 7 – oxygen concentration sensor; 8 – lower insulating casing

 Remove the air tube.